The Danger of Self-Reliance (Mark 9:14-29)

 What was happening here?
 The disciples were facing a spiritual battle, human need, an extraordinary difficulty that was beyond their own resources.
 This is, by the way, the exact same thing we are facing today.

 I got thinking this week about some of the challenges I’ve encountered in just the past few weeks.
 We have been commissioned to act as his representatives, and he has given us authority.
 But everywhere we turn, we realize we are way over our heads.
-If you haven’t been overwhelmed by the needs around you lately, you may not have taken a good look around you.
+If you haven’t been overwhelmed by the surrounding needs lately, you may not have taken a good look around you.
 These disciples encountered the boy being tormented with a spirit.
-We encounter all kinds of issues too that are far beyond what we can handle: people who seem to be in spiritual bondage; people suffering with mental illnesses; marriages that are in trouble.
+We encounter all kinds of issues that are far beyond what we can handle: people who seem to be in spiritual bondage; people suffering with mental illnesses; marriages that are in trouble.
 We look around and see children living in impossible situations; people caught in addiction, or living in violent or even abusive situations.

 Pause for a moment and see the enormity of what has been set before us.
 Once in a while we need to pause and say, “What Jesus has called us to do is humanly impossible.”
 I can’t preach a sermon that can change your life.
 No one here can deal with a situation like the disciples were dealing with on our own.
 Jesus calls disciples to tasks beyond our abilities.